 - Increased urinary frequency

-Symptoms may vary due to the type of cyst, therefore it is important to see a gynecologist for assessment and testing to diagnose to determine the severity.
+Symptoms of ovarian cysts can vary depending on the type and severity, so it is important to see a gynecologist for assessment and testing to determine the correct diagnosis and appropriate management.

-This symptoms quiz is just a tool for guidance, and does not replace an assessment or diagnosis from a gynecologist.
+This symptoms quiz is for guidance only and does not replace a gynecologist's assessment or diagnosis.

 Confirming a diagnosis

-An ovarian cyst diagnosis is initially confirmed by a gynecologist through an assessment of symptoms and palpation of the abdomen.
-The doctor will likely order an imaging test, like a transvaginal ultrasound, a CT scan or an MRI, which allow to visualize a cyst and look at its size and characteristics.
+An ovarian cyst diagnosis is usually made by a gynecologist based on symptoms, a physical exam, and abdominal palpation.
+The doctor may also order imaging tests, such as a transvaginal ultrasound, CT scan, or MRI, to check for a cyst and assess its size and characteristics.

-The doctor may also order other testing, like a CBC blood test to assess for anemia (due to increased bleeding), a urine test (to rule out a UTI or kidney stones) and a vaginal swab (to rule out pelvic inflammatory disease).
-These conditions may present with symptoms similar to an ovarian cyst.
+The doctor may also order additional tests, such as a complete blood count (CBC) to check for anemia caused by heavy bleeding, a urine test to rule out a UTI or kidney stones, and a vaginal swab to check for pelvic inflammatory disease.
+These conditions can cause symptoms similar to an ovarian cyst.

-In some cases, a doctor can also order a pregnancy test (a beta-HCG test) to exclude the possibility of an ectopic pregnancy, which presents with similar symptoms, as well as the CA-125 blood test, to help identify the type of ovarian cyst.
+In some cases, a doctor may also order a pregnancy test to rule out an ectopic pregnancy, which can cause similar symptoms.
+A CA-125 blood test may also be requested to help identify the type of ovarian cyst.

 Treatment options

-Treatment for an ovarian cyst is not always necessary.
-Treatment is usually guided by the size and characteristics of the cyst, as well as the woman’s symptoms and age.
+Treatment for an ovarian cyst depends on the cyst’s size and characteristics, as well as the person’s age and symptoms.

-On the other hand, if symptoms are present, the doctor may prescribe birth control pills with estrogen and progesterone to regulate hormonal levels.
-Surgical removal of the cyst may even be recommended.
-In very serious cases, if torsion of the ovarian cyst occurs or if malignancy is suspected, the entire ovary may need to be removed.
+If symptoms are present, the doctor may prescribe birth control pills with estrogen and progesterone to help regulate hormone levels.
+In some cases, surgery may be recommended to remove the cyst.
+In more serious cases, such as ovarian torsion or suspected cancer, the affected ovary may need to be removed.